fcharron/nhl/README.md

 A Python module for getting player stats from nhl.com.

+Version 3.0 uses [lxml](http://lxml.de) for parsing which is much faster than the previously used BeautifulSoup library.

 Before you use this, please read the NHL.com [terms of service](http://www.nhl.com/ice/page.htm?id=26389).
 In essence, you can download content FOR PERSONAL USE ONLY.